 We dispersed them through the land in groups-some were righteous, others were less so.
 We tested them with prosperity and adversity, so perhaps they would return 'to the Right Path'.
-(7:168) Every soul will taste death And We test you 'O humanity' with good and evil as a trial
+(7:168)

 Every soul will taste death.
 And We test you 'O humanity' with good and evil as a trial, then to Us you will 'all' be returned (21:35)